Dense binary $PG(t-1,2)$-free matroids have critical number $t-1$ or $t$: Acknowledgments

 \section{Acknowledgments}

-This research was conducted at the University of Minnesota Duluth REU and was supported by NSF grant 1358695 and NSA grant H98230-13-1-0273.
-The author thanks Joe Gallian for suggesting the problem and Levent Alpoge and Noah Arbesfeld for helpful comments on the manuscript.
+This research was conducted at the University of Minnesota Duluth REU and was supported by NSF grant 1358659 and NSA grant H98230-13-1-0273.
+The author thanks Joe Gallian for suggesting the problem as well as Levent Alpoge, Noah Arbesfeld, and an anonymous referee for helpful comments on the manuscript.